New Vermont Company will optimize the performance of New England Solar Projects

 Kinney says the goal of a company like RunTime Solar is to manage solar assets to ensure a seamless 365 day a year operation with low environmental impact, while helping system owners maximize their investment by offering services like Norwich Technologies’ SnowShedder™ device.
 Developed by Norwich Technologies’ R&D team from private and federal DOE grants, the SnowShedder service will boost production of solar arrays in winter months when snow cover negatively impacts system performance.

 About Norwich Technologies, Inc.

 Norwich Technologies, Inc. was founded in 2011 with a vision of developing and commercializing leading-edge innovations in Clean Technology.
-Based in White River Junction, Vermont, our mission includes rapidly advancing the integration and deployment of affordable solar power through our commercial arm, Norwich Solar Technologies, to help New England companies and nonprofits improve their financial, social and environmental Triple Bottom Line.
+Based in White River Junction, Vermont, our mission includes rapidly advancing the integration and deployment of affordable solar power through our commercial arm, Norwich Solar, to help New England companies and nonprofits improve their financial, social and environmental Triple Bottom Line.
 Norwich Technologies also conducts cutting-edge U.S. Department of Energy-funded Research & Development into Concentrated Solar Power systems and other clean technologies.